Free resources to study God's Word in the original:

 - Logos is a Hummer limousine (huge capacity, very high performance, adding features).

-Also, Logos surpasses Accordance and BibleWorks in connecting to an iPhone or iPod Touch or iPad; Accordance is working on adding this feature.
+Also, Accordance and Logos surpass BibleWorks in connecting to an iPhone or iPod Touch or iPad.

 System requirements for each program: